Xiaofeng-life/ICDehazing/readme_ICDehazing.md

 If you have any suggestions, feel free to contact me (Email: cxf_svip@163.com).
 Thanks.

-Note: This is not the final version of my code (almost the final version).
-I will update it after the school server reboot.
+Note: I will update this repo after the school server reboot.
+This is almost the final version of my code.
+So you can easily use it for your research.

 -----------------------------------------------------------